LaithMahdi/Hostify/README.md

 ```

 This will start the server using `tsx watch` and automatically restart it whenever you make changes to the code.

 ---

+## Testing the API with Postman

+A Postman collection is provided in the root of the project to help you test the API endpoints.
+Here's how to use it:

+1. **Install Postman**: If you don't have Postman installed, download and install it from [here](https://www.postman.com/downloads/).

+2. **Import the Collection**:

+   - Open Postman.
+   - Click on the **Import** button.
+   - Select the `Hostify.postman_collection.json` file located in the root of the project.

+3. **Set Up Environment Variables in Postman**:

+   - Create a new environment in Postman (e.g., `Hostify Local`).
+   - Add the following variables:
+     - `base_url`: Set this to `http://localhost:3000` (or your server's URL).
+     - `access_token`: Leave this blank; it will be populated after you log in.

+4. **Run the Requests**:
+   - Use the imported collection to test the API endpoints.
+   - Start with the **Auth** requests to log in and obtain an access token.

+---